ryanMlindner/ryanMlindner/README.md

 Here are some ideas to get you started:

+things left to add:

+youtube links for list of demo videos etc

+medium links for list of blog posts

+what else? think of some stuff maybe

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...